spicetify/docs/blog/2022-1-2-your-first-extension.md

 Open up the Spotify console, which can be done via right clicking anywhere on the page, however, there are some places that Spotify overrides this right click; if that is the case, right click somewhere else.
 Then, click ``Inspect Element``, and open the console tab in the window that just popped up.
 You should see your new "Hello World" displayed!

 ### Third Step:
-Let's finish up this blog post by creating an user greet that welcomes the user on load.
+Let's finish up this blog post by creating a message that welcomes the user on load.
 For that, you can paste the following code segment in place of the ``console.log("Hello world!") ``statement:
 ```js
 const user = await Spicetify.Platform.UserAPI.getUser();
 Spicetify.showNotification(`Hello ` + user.displayName)